Combinatorial approach to the interpolation method and scaling limits in sparse random graphs: Proofs: Optimization problems in Erd o s--R e nyi graphs

-Namely the sequence $\E[H(\G(N,\lfloor cN\rfloor))]$ is ``nearly" super-additive, short of the $O(\sqrt{N})$ correction term.
-Now we use Proposition~\ref{prop:subadditivityAppendix} in the Appendix for the case $\alpha=1/2$ to conclude that the limit $ \lim_{N\rightarrow\infty} N^{-1}\E[H(\G(N,\lfloor cN\rfloor))]\triangleq H(c) $ exists.
-Showing that this also implies convergence of $H(\G(N,\lfloor cN\rfloor))/N$ to $H(c)$ w.h.p. can be done using standard concentration results~\cite{JansonBook} and we skip the details.
-It remains to show that $H(c)$ is a non-decreasing continuous function for MAX-CUT, Coloring, K-SAT and NAE-K-SAT problems and is non-increasing for the Independent set problem.
-For the MAX-CUT, Coloring, K-SAT and NAE-K-SATall problems we have
+Showing that this also implies convergence of $H(\G(N,\lfloor cN\rfloor))/N$ to $H(c)$ w.h.p. can be done using standard concentration results \cite{JansonBook}, and we skip the details.
+It remains to show that $H(c)$ is a nondecreasing continuous function for MAX-CUT, coloring, K-SAT and NAE-K-SAT problems and is nonincreasing for the independent set problem.
+For the MAX-CUT, coloring, K-SAT and NAE-K-SAT problems, we have

-when $M_1\le M_2$ - adding hyperedges can only increase the objective value since the edge potentials are non-negative.
+when $M_1\le M_2$; adding hyperedges can only increase the objective value since the edge potentials are nonnegative.
 For the Independent set problem on the contrary

 holds.
-The Lipschitz continuity follows from (\ref{eq:observation}) which implies
+The Lipschitz continuity follows from (\ref{eqobservation}) which implies

-with $L=\beta$ for for the Ising model, and $L=1$ for the remaining models.
-This concludes the proof of (\ref{eq:limitexp}).
+with $L=\beta$ for the Ising model, and $L=1$ for the remaining models.
+This concludes the proof of (\ref{eqlimitexp}).

-We now turn to the proof of (\ref{eq:limitprob}) and use (\ref{eq:subadditiveProb}) for this goal.
-Our main goal is establishing the following superadditivity property \begin{prop} There exist $0<\alpha<1$ such that for all $N_1,N_2$ such that $N=N_1+N_2$
+We now turn to the proof of (\ref{eqlimitprob}) and use (\ref {eqsubadditiveProb}) for this goal.
+Our main goal is establishing the following superadditivity property: \begin{prop} There exist $0<\alpha<1$ such that for all $N_1,N_2$ such that $N=N_1+N_2$